When your salary is high up the pay scale and you still can’t make ends meet, you need to reassess your lifestyle.

 According to a Bloomberg report in April 2022, roughly 62% of the American population lives from paycheck to paycheck.
 In the Philippines that figure is even higher with wages being lower—but good enough for many workers like BPO employees, whose average salary is Php375,000 a year, and significantly higher for other senior positions in many industries.

 For those who are earning more than enough yet can’t save, what are you doing wrong?
 Here are some reasons you can’t get your financial wellbeing off to a good start.

 1. You blame your low salary.

-4. You love to take on debt.
+4. You take on debt without thinking.

 5. You don’t invest.

 It’s not enough that you put your money in a bank.
 A common misconception is that you can earn from a bank.
 Not really.
 You keep your money in the bank so you’d have money available when you need it.
 On the other hand, you invest your money to make it grow.
 Have you noticed lately how much your savings account is earning for you?

 6.You don’t have the essentials yet.